ms264556/Hackery/pages/ZD1200OpenPfsensePorts.md

 You need to NAT incoming UDP 12222,12223 & TCP 443,11443 WAN traffic to your ZoneDirector.
 And you need to configure your APs with the public IP address of your ZoneDirector.

-The complication is that the ZoneDirector Management Interface also uses port 443, and we don't want to expose this to the internet.
+A complication is that the ZoneDirector Management Interface also uses port 443, and we don't want to expose this to the internet.
 And you might already be serving an unrelated website on port 443.
 We can address these problems by installing HAProxy on pfSense (if you haven't already), and only passing HTTPS traffic if it matches the specific URL which ZoneDirector AP provisioning requires.